I refer to Asiaone article “Concessions to cushion fare hikes”. http://ride.asiaone.com/news/general/story/concessions-cushion-fare-hikes

 6 SMRT business is not solely public transportation but includes retail and advertising.
 Non-fare has exceeded fare EBIT, currently at $93.7 million and $33.3 respectively.
 SMRT Report pg 12 and 13 Prime properties which were handed to SMRT on a silver platter by the PAP government belong to all Singaporeans and these have been reaping increasing returns.
 SMRT cannot simply ignore this and attribute every fare hike to factors which affect only transportation i.e. fuel increase, fuel increase and fuel increase.

 Ordinary Singaporeans contribute directly to Temasek Holdings’ SMRT profits.
-It is morally repugnant for a government to keep these profits for share investment/speculation while insisting on ordinary Singaporeans to cross-subsidise by means of another fare hike.
+It is morally repugnant for the government to keep these profits for share investment/speculation while insisting on ordinary Singaporeans to cross-subsidise by means of another fare hike.